mochou-p/dacho/README.md

 See [examples](examples#examples) for more

 ## Notes
-Run with `--release` if your system is missing [Vulkan Validation Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers)
+- Run with `--release` if your system is missing [Vulkan Validation Layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers)
-If you are using a WM, it is currently recommended that you make a rule to open dacho as floating
+- If you are using a tiling WM, it is currently recommended that you make a rule to open dacho as floating

 ## License
 Licensed under either of